-- 3 months payment for the months of May, June and July will released together, by end of May or the first week of June.
+- CRIs and Energy cash for 3 months, for the months of October, November and December will be released together, on the first week of November.

 Important to note on management of funds: You are advised to use the cash received economically to last you until the next payment cycle.

 Recent Cash Distribution

-Cash for CRIs (soap and sanitary materials) and Energy (for cooking) for Kakuma residents was disbursed to KCB bank accounts on 08 June 2021.
+October and November cycle – Cash for CRIs (soap and sanitary materials) and Energy (for cooking) for Kakuma residents was disbursed to KCB bank accounts on 15th November 2021.